Book Week at East Taieri Primary School

 And Little Dinosaurs, Big Feelings has been shortlisted for the Queen’s Knickers Award 2025 too!

-And Reggie Rabbit: The Great Carrot Heist has been longlisted for the Alligator’s Mouth Award this year as well!
+To add to the celebrations, Reggie Rabbit: The Great Carrot Heist has been longlisted for the Alligator’s Mouth Award this year as well!

 Hugest congratulations to all the other authors and illustrators on these awesome lists – it’s an absolute honour to see my books nestled in there amongst yours.